 • Entry/Exit Mode (Lowers the vehicle approximately 3 in [73 mm]) - This position lowers the vehicle for easier passenger entry and exit as well as lowering the rear of the vehicle for easier loading and unloading of cargo.
 To enter Entry/Exit Mode, push the "Down" button twice from the NRH while the vehicle speed is below 33 mph (53 km/h).
-Once the vehicle speed goes below 15 mph

-(24 km/h) the vehicle height will begin to lower.
-If the vehicle speed remains between 15 mph (24 km/h) and 25 mph (40 km/h) for greater than 60 seconds, or the vehicle speed exceeds 25 mph (40 km/h) the Entry/Exit change will be cancelled.
+Once the vehicle speed goes below 15 mph (24 km/h) the vehicle height will begin to lower.
+If the vehicle speed 5 remains between 15 mph (24 km/h) and 25 mph (40 km/h) for greater than 60 seconds, or the vehicle speed exceeds 25 mph (40 km/h) the Entry/Exit change will be cancelled.
 To return to Normal Height Mode, push the "Up" button twice while in Entry/Exit or drive the vehicle over 15 mph (24 km/h).
-Entry/Exit mode may not be available due to vehicle payload, an EVIC/DID message will be displayed when this occurs.
-Refer to "Electronic Vehicle Information Center (EVIC) or Driver Information Display (DID)" in "Understanding Your Instrument Panel" for further information.
+Entry/Exit mode may not be available due to vehicle payload, an instrument cluster display message will be shown when this occurs.
+Refer to "Instrument Cluster Display" in "Understanding Your Instrument Panel" for further information.